alanng10/class-lang/Docue/Article/Sand/a.md

 Ref that is assigned to input of lang elements is required to has Type that the input requires.

-StorageType is used to declare variable storage.
+Storage is used to declare variable storage.

 Operate that is IntType that is smaller than 64 bits results int any ref that has the int value at lower bits in the ref value.